coffee2code/text-replace/readme.txt

 * If you intend to use this plugin to handle smilies, you should probably disable WordPress's default smilie handler on the Writing Settings admin page.

-* This plugin is set to filter the_content, the_excerpt, widget_text, and optionally, get_comment_text and get_comment_excerpt.
+* This plugin is set to filter 'the_content', 'the_excerpt', 'widget_text', and optionally, 'get_comment_text' and 'get_comment_excerpt'.
 Filters from popular plugins such as Advanced Custom Fields (ACF) and Elementor are also handled by default (see FAQ for specifics).
-The filter 'c2c_text_replace_filters' can be used to add or modify the list of filters affected.
+The "More filters" setting can be used to specify additional filters that should be handled by the plugin.
+The filter 'c2c_text_replace_filters' can also be used to add or modify the list of filters affected.

 * Text inside of HTML tags (such as tag names and attributes) will not be matched.
 So, for example, you can't expect the :mycss: shortcut to work in: &lt;a href="" :mycss:&gt;text&lt;/a&gt;.'.